HOW WE WORK

 - teach to the student’s strengths;

 - develop strategies for future growth.

-A few days after the initial consultation, we share our suggested tutor’s profile with the student’s family.
+A few days after the initial consultation, we recommend our hand-picked tutor to the student’s family.
 Once the family commits to tutoring, we schedule a first tutoring session.
 This first session is an opportunity for the tutor and student to get to know each other, and for the tutor to learn how the student processes information and try multiple approaches until the student begins to “get” whatever brought them to tutoring.

 After the first session, we’ll schedule additional sessions – usually to coincide with the rest of the summer or the school term.
 During this time the tutor works to unlock the student’s full engagement and curiosity, and develop habits that lead to academic and personal success.
 Consistent guided practice, together with encouragement and positive feedback, are vital to a student’s success.
 Because our tutors work 1-on-1 with students, they are constantly assessing each student’s skills, goals and progress, and can quickly identify improvements and opportunities for growth.
 Throughout the term the tutor helps the student see how they are getting closer to and achieving their goals, and helps them set new goals.
-Parents receive a brief update following each tutoring session, and a monthly telephone check-in.
+Parents receive regular updates and check-ins to ensure tutoring is progressing as hoped.

 We support and maintain a student’s progress by asking the student and key adults in the student’s life, including parents and teachers, to notice things that are going well or getting better.
 In our experience, when tutors communicate with a student’s teachers, the student is significantly more likely to participate in class, and to engage more positively with school.
 We look for small, positive changes that show the student is moving in the right direction.
 For example, if a student wants to become a more confident writer, then articulating a clear thesis is progress.
 If a student’s goal is to improve their grades, then a higher mark on an assignment or quiz is progress.